Institute of Criminal Justice Studies

 I am also a personal tutor and dissertation supervisor to Level 6 students.

-I am the unit co-ordinator for the optional unit Community Justice (L5), and the PG campus based unit Psychology of Offending Behaviour.
+I am the unit co-ordinator for the core unit Psychology and Criminal Justice (L5), and the PG DL unit Psychology of Offending Behaviour.

 - Rehabilitation and desistance